-- 4.2.1 Exchange of players during the game - If a team has more than six players, all additional players must be in the exchange area at all times during the game. - 4.2.1.a An exchange player may be changed at will with any player in the water by flying change. - 4.2.1.b A player to be exchanged shall leave the playing area only by crossing the exit line of his team.

-The player is considered to have left the water when his/her whole body is out of the water, even if part of the fins in front of the toes still is in the water.
-If the water in the pool is level with the deck of the pool, the player leaving the water is considered to have left the water when standing on his/her knees on the side of the pool, even if part of feet in front of the ankles is still in the water.

-- 4.2.1.c An exchange player may not enter the water until the player to be replaced has left the playing area according to 4.2.1.b. - If the water in the pool is level with the deck of the pool, the player entering the water may place the sole of his foot on the edge of the pool, with part of feet in front of the ankles in the water, ready to kick off, before the player leaving the water is out of the water. - 4.2.1.d An exchange player may enter the pool only via the entrance lane.
-The player must enter the playing area before the halfway line of the playing area. - 4.2.1.e A player that is hurt, disorientated, carries dangerous equipment, etc, may leave the water anywhere, but must then walk carefully back to his/her team's exchange area before he/she can be replaced by another player, or is re-entering the water. - 4.2.2 Use of reserves - 4.2.2.a Each team has the right to make three substitutions during a match.
+- 4.2.1 Exchange of players during the match - If a team has more than six players, all additional players must be in the exchange area at all times during the In-Play (1.1.4). - 4.2.1.a An exchange player may be changed at will with any player in the water by flying change. - 4.2.1.b A player to be exchanged shall leave the playing area only by crossing the exit line of his team. - The player is considered to have left the water when his/her whole body is out of the water, even if part of the fins in front of the toes still is in the water.
+If the water in the pool is level with the deck of the pool, the player leaving the water is considered to have left the water when standing on his/her knees on the side of the pool, even if part of feet in front of the ankles is still in the water. - 4.2.1.c An exchange player may not enter the water until the player to be replaced has left the playing area according to 4.2.1.b A player to be exchanged shall leave the playing area only by crossing the exit. - If the water in the pool is level with the deck of the pool, the player entering the water may place the sole of his foot on the edge of the pool, with part of feet in front of the ankles in the water, ready to kick off, before the player leaving the water is out of the water. - 4.2.1.d An exchange player may enter the playing area only via the entrance lane.
+The player must enter the playing area before the halfway line of the playing area.

-- 4.2.2.b The deck referee must be informed of the substitution and the players' numbers must be given to the match protocol table before the substitution is made. - 4.2.2.c A team may perform the substitution only when the play has already been stopped. - 4.2.2.d A substitution must not slow down the speed of the game, for example during a free throw to the opposing team.
+- 4.2.1.e A player that is hurt, disorientated, carries dangerous equipment, etc, may leave the water anywhere, but must then walk carefully back to his/her team's exchange area before he/she can be replaced by another player, or is re-entering the water. - 4.2.2 Use of reserves - 4.2.2.a Each team has the right to make three substitutions during a match. - 4.2.2.b The deck referee must be informed of the substitution and the players' numbers must be given to the match protocol table before the substitution is made. - 4.2.2.c A team may perform the substitution only when the play has already been stopped. - 4.2.2.d A substitution must not slow down the speed of the match, for example during a free throw to the opposing team.
 A substitution not fully prepared with information of cap numbers, involved players not ready, etc., may therefore be denied by the referee.
-Equally, a call for substitution at an unnecessary late time of a stop may be denied. - 4.2.2.e A player who has been taken out may join the game again, but this counts as the second substitution.
+Equally, a call for substitution at an unnecessary late time of a stop may be denied. - 4.2.2.e A player who has been taken out may join the match again, but this counts as the second or third substitution.